gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

   'sequence': '<s> This is very cool</s>',
   'token': 182}]
 ```
 However, one caveat of this method is that deciding which part of the text to mask is not trivial.
-You will have to use heuristics to decide the mask, otherwise the generated text might not retain the meaning of the original sentence.
+You will have to use heuristics to decide the mask, otherwise, the generated text might not retain the meaning of the original sentence.

 [Garg. et al.](https://arxiv.org/abs/2004.01970) use this idea for generating adversarial examples for text classification.